maxnatalia/To-Do-List-React/README.md

 ## 📌Description:

+This project contains:
-This simple project contains adding a new task, ticking a task as done✅ and removing a task.
+- adding a new task,
+- ticking a task as done✅
+- editing a task
+- removing a task.

 The project has been upgraded with new interesting features.

-Now you can also hiding completed tasks and quickly unchecking all already completed tasks.
-In addition, the application saves your tasks on the local storage.
+Now you can also <mark>hiding</mark> completed tasks, quickly <mark>unchecking</mark> all already completed tasks and <mark>removed</mark> all tasks.
+In addition, the application saves your tasks on the <mark>local storage</mark>.

+You can also see <mark>single task view</mark>:

+Another improvement in this project is <mark>changing theme</mark> - what is also saved in <mark>local storage</mark>.

 ## 👁‍🗨Demo:
 [Add new task](https://maxnatalia.github.io/ToDoListReact/)
-## 👁‍🗨Web preview:
+## 👁‍🗨Web preview Light Theme:
 ![web-preview-todo.jpg](https://i.postimg.cc/Y9vmLFsv/web-preview-todo.jpg)

+## 👁‍🗨Web preview Dark Theme:
 ## 🛠Technologies:

 - [x] HTML
 - [x] CSS (grid, media queries)
 - [x] JavaScript
 - [x] ES6+features
-- [x] Create React App
 - [x] Markdown
 - [x] Styled-Components
+- [x] Create React App
 - [x] React Hooks
+- [x] React-Router
 - [x] React-Redux
+- [x] Redux-Saga
+- [x] Redux-Toolkit
+-
 ## 📌Available Scripts

 In the project directory, you can run: